OCA/sale-workflow/sale_order_line_date/README.rst

 Sale order line date
 ====================

-This module adds requested date to a sales order lines and propagate it to stock moves and procurements.
+This module adds commitment date to a sales order lines and propagate it to stock moves and procurements.
-When the requested date of the whole sale order is modified the requested date of the lines change to match.
+When the commitment date of the whole sale order is modified the commitment date of the lines change to match.

 Usage
 =====

-Create a Quotation or a Sales Order and it fills the requested date in the sale order line
+Create a Quotation or a Sales Order and it fills the commitment date in the sale order line

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas